arthurktripp/AtmosPur/README.md

 # AtmosPür Air Quality Monitoring
 This is a project for Oregon State University's course, CS361 Software Engineering I.

 ## Description
 This product allows the user to view and track the air quality in their home, while comparing it to the air quality outside.
+You can view a video demonstration at [https://youtu.be/UOW1RqW0Lbg](https://youtu.be/UOW1RqW0Lbg).

 From the home page, the user can easily view the current AQIs.
 The large font and dynamic colors communicate high level information at a glance.
 More information is also presented on this page, should a user need to read more.